rafaqz/DimensionalData.jl/README.md

 - multi-layered `DimStack`s that can be indexed together, and have base methods applied to all layers.
 - the Adapt.jl interface for use on GPUs, even as GPU kernel arguments.
+- traits for handling a wide range of spatial data types accurately.

 ## Dimensions